Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Introduction

-Reference \cite{heinrich2020ecogrid} retrospectively analyses the flexibility provision in an island-scale experiment, in which flexibility is provided in an open-loop fashion.
-Similarly, ripple control \cite{westermann2007demand} does not collect information from buildings, and flexibility is estimated by system operators.
-In contrast, this study focuses on self-reported flexibility, which is defined as the capability of modifying energy usage patterns without violating appliance operation limits or compromising end-user comfort and preferences.
-Bernstein et al. \cite{bernstein2015composable} propose a composable microgrid control framework, in which lower-level agents advertise their feasible active and reactive power values for the next iteration to higher-level agents.
-In other words, power flexibility for the next time step is self-reported.
-In both \cite{Chen2020258} and \cite{munankarmi2020quantification}, an inner-box approximation method is proposed to quantify time-decoupled aggregate power flexibility.
-In \cite{munankarmi2020quantification}, the flexibility of all behind-the-meter resources of a residential building is further quantified to enable interactions between buildings and \acp{DSO}.
-In \cite{kathirgamanathan2020towards}, several energy flexibility indicators that quantify upward and downward flexibility are discussed.
-However, these indicators are calculated based on perfect knowledge of baseline power and observed rebound effects.
-Hence, they are not suitable for real-time control.
-Reference \cite{de2016quantification} proposes to represent flexibility with a cost curve, which consists of sub-optimality gaps due to set-point tracking.
+Reference \cite{heinrich2020ecogrid} provides a retrospective analysis of the flexibility provision in an island-scale experiment, where flexibility is delivered in an open-loop fashion.
+In addition, Munankarmi et al. \cite{munankarmi2020quantification} examines the flexibility of all behind-the-meter resources of a residential building.
+This flexibility is further quantified to facilitate interactions between buildings and \acp{DSO}.
+However, the study relies on perfect knowledge of baseline power and observed rebound effects.
+Reference \cite{de2016quantification} proposes to represent flexibility with a cost curve, comprising sub-optimality gaps due to set-point tracking.
 Maasoumy et al. \cite{maasoumy2014model} propose a scheme that allows utilities to contract buildings for power flexibility provision, and feasible power levels are calculated accounting for operational limits.
 Although an experiment is reported, its main purpose is to verify that the high-frequency components of utility's flexibility signal can be tracked.
 Additionally, both \cite{de2016quantification} and \cite{maasoumy2014model} assume that flexibility provision duration is known a priori.
-The authors of \cite{d2015demand} quantify flexibility in a large demonstration project and the results show that flexibility is strongly time-dependent and affected by end user usage patterns.
-Our previous work \cite{gasser2021predictive} adapts the flexibility quantification proposed in \cite{d2015demand} into a flexibility envelope, which captures time dependency, the impacts of anticipated weather conditions, and end users' energy usage patterns without assuming knowledge of flexibility provision duration.
-In this regard, the flexibility quantification in \cite{bernstein2015composable,de2016quantification,maasoumy2014model} can be seen as special cases of the flexibility envelope.
-However, \cite{gasser2021predictive} only analyzes flexibility quantification in an open-loop fashion and in a simulated environment.
-This study significantly extends the previous work with an automated optimization-based flexibility quantification and exemplify flexibility provision in a real-life building.

-The mentioned works and the current study are further compared and summarized in \autoref{Table:comparison} with respect to the main focus, testbed, resources and whether flexibility is quantified online for real-time control.